jameslinjl/express-mvc-teaching/README.md

 You can find a (heavily commented / annotated) Express "Hello World" [here](https://github.com/jameslinjl/express-mvc-teaching/blob/master/example-1/app.js).

 You will notice that we don't have any data here, so no model exists.
 Our controller is a single route managed by Express.
 Our view is just pure text, without any additional tooling.

+### Example 2 - Express + Handlebars "Hello World"

+You can find an Express + Handlebars "Hello World" [here](https://github.com/jameslinjl/express-mvc-teaching/blob/master/example-2).

+You will notice that we still don't have any data here, so no model exists.
+Our controller is still a single route managed by Express.
+However, our view is now Handlebars generated HTML.